If Public Speaking Is A Person’s Number One Fear Over Death, Then Why Would Anyone Want to Learn How to Do It?

 Have a Purpose!

 The VERY FIRST thing that you want to do is have a PURPOSE.
-Ask yourself, “What is the desired outcome form your presentation”?
+Ask yourself, “What is my desired outcome from my presentation”?
 Do you want the audience to think differently, take some type of action, or sign on the dotted line?
 Once you know this, then everything you do from there on should be to ensure that your purpose is obtainable.

 What is the number of people attending and location?
 This can help determine if you need a microphone, do you need to sit or stand and where, as well as how you are going to deliver the message; PowerPoint or handouts.